bwright70/Guide-to-Legos/README.md

 Change the configuration to 1x2 Plate

 Make a sketch on the long side of brick.
-Make a corner rec
+Make a corner rectangle